-Despite these and other focused studies along the Atlantic coast in recent years, several geographic holes still remain in recent survey activities and data collection, which must be filled for effective marine spatial planning efforts in those areas.
-The Mid-Atlantic Baseline Studies Project and Maryland Project, described here, fill a significant information gap for a large swath of the mid-Atlantic region between New Jersey and North Carolina (see methods described in Chapter 1).
-This area includes three major wind planning areas, the federally-designated Wind Energy Areas (WEAs), for which there were limited data on the distribution and relative abundance of wildlife prior to this study.
-These studies provided new data for these locations, and perhaps more importantly, provided data of sufficient geographic and temporal resolution to allow for a rigorous examination of seasonal wildlife distribution patterns.
-The high levels of productivity in the mid-Atlantic region, and its year-round importance to a broad suite of species, mean that it is essential to understand this ecosystem in order to manage it effectively, particularly with regard to anthropogenic stressors such as offshore development.
+Despite these and other focused studies along the Atlantic coast in recent years, there remain several geographic holes in recent survey activities and data collection that must be filled for effective marine spatial planning efforts to occur in those areas.
+The Maryland Project and the companion Mid-Atlantic Baseline Studies Project, described here, fill a significant information gap for a large swath of nearshore waters in the Mid-Atlantic region between New Jersey and North Carolina (study methods are described in Chapter 1).
+This area (referred to as the MABS or regional study area hereafter, which includes surveys conducted for both Maryland and MABS projects) includes three federally designated Wind Energy Areas (WEAs) for which there were limited data on the distribution and relative abundance of wildlife prior to this study.
+The Maryland study area, as referred to elsewhere in this document, indicates a specific subset of the MABS survey area located in marine waters offshore of Maryland (Figure 2-1).
+Our studies provided new data for these locations, and perhaps more importantly, provided data of sufficient geographic and temporal resolution to allow for a rigorous examination of seasonal wildlife distribution patterns.
+The high levels of productivity in the region, and its year-round importance to a broad suite of species, mean that it is essential to understand this ecosystem in order to manage it effectively, particularly with regard to anthropogenic stressors such as offshore development.

-Patterns of wildlife distributions and habitat use in the mid-Atlantic study area
+Patterns of wildlife distributions and habitat use in the Mid-Atlantic study area